MLB and players union resume talks but remain far apart on competitive balance tax

 The most significant changes to the players’ offer were these, according to a person familiar with it: The players agreed to drop their ask for a pre-arbitration bonus pool worth $85 million to $80 million, rising by $5 million in each season of the five-year deal.
 MLB’s latest proposal included a stagnant $30 million.

-The players also agreed to give MLB the power to implement three rule changes, with 45-day notice, beginning in 2023: a pitch clock, larger bases and shift restrictions.
-MLB also asked for the ability to implement automatic umpiring systems (better known as “robot umps”) with the same 45-day notice.
+The players also agreed to give MLB the power to implement three rule changes, with 45 days’ notice, beginning in 2023: a pitch clock, larger bases and shift restrictions.
+MLB also asked for the ability to implement automatic umpiring systems (better known as “robot umps”) with the same 45 days’ notice.
 The union did not agree.

 Those changes, like all other parts of the union’s proposal, are contingent on MLB accepting all aspects of the deal — including those it rejected in the previous offer the union made.
 So even as the sides whittle down what they will and won’t give, shaving off a bit here and there, the sticking points remain the same — and they remain just as sticky.